cIERANN/OOP-Portfolio/README.md

 **4 Classes and Objects**\
 **committed by 4th March**\
-1 Using String Objects     -- to do\
+1 Using String Objects     --
-2 Dice                     -- to do\
+2 Dice                     --
-3 Formatting Output        -- to do\
+3 Formatting Output        --
-4 Pin Encryption           -- to do\
+4 Pin Encryption           --
-5 Sphere Calculation       -- to do
+5 Sphere Calculation       --

 **5 and 6 Writing Classes and Methods**\
 **committed by 18th March**\